mfaheemakhtar/csvtojsonfile/README.md

 * Uses JSON.stringify, which is Synchronous.

 ## Support:
-If you find errors or bugs, kindly open a issue on GitHub.
+If you find errors or bugs, kindly open a issue on [GitHub](https://github.com/mfaheemakhtar/csvtojsonfile/)

 Pull requests are also welcome.